jjnether/obsidian_backup/_Misc/Servers.md

 To download a file from github to the local working directory: run wget `<url>`

-To run plex theme uploader, simply navigate to the directory and run `bash uploader.command`
+To run plex theme uploader, run `bash /home/jjnether/docker/theme-music-manager-for-plex-1.0/plex-themer/uploader.command`